volueinsight/volue-insight-timeseries/docs/curves.rst

 The valid values for each attribute can be accessed using the specific ``session.get_ATTRIBUTE`` function:

-.. automethod:: wapi.session.Session.search
+.. automethod:: volue_insight_timeseries.session.Session.search
     :noindex:

 Getting a curve object
 -----------------------

-In order to fetch data from WAPI, you first have to fetch the curve you want to read the data from.
+In order to fetch data from the API, you first have to fetch the curve you want to read the data from.
 You can either do this by :ref:`searching for curves<search-curves>` , since this will already return a list of curve objects.
 Or you can get